-How a severely degraded city stream along Charlottesville's Rivanna Trail was saved.
+See how this severely degraded city stream was saved.

 Passport to Nature: Take a "trial run" along newly restored sections of Meadow Creek and the Rivanna Trail.

-Realigning this section of the creek will help stabilize the stream and prevent soil erosion, while improving habitat, recreational opportunities and water quality.
+Realigning this section of the creek helped to stabilize the stream and prevent soil erosion, while improving habitat, recreational opportunities, and water quality.
 Meadow Creek is a tributary of the Rivanna River and part of the Chesapeake Bay watershed.
 The Meadow Creek restoration was completed in March 2013.
-View a slideshow of this restoration success.

 The project used an approach called “natural channel design” to establish a stable meandering pattern, reduce streambank erosion and sedimentation, reconnect the stream to its floodplain, and protect and enhance streamside forest.
 The following restoration activities were completed: